dlshgholson/graph-lib/README.md

 To solve this, I make ``Graph`` an abstract data type whose interface contains traversal-related methods.
 I couldn't find a simple universal method to synchronize the graph and its external structures, so I make ``Graph`` a constant structure and completely delegate graph manipulation to the initial construction.

 While I further abstract the ``Graph`` class, I un-abstract how nodes and edges are referred to.
 Since the graph will not be further modified after creation, nodes can be represented by an unsigned integer from ``0`` to ``numNodes - 1``.
 Edges are a trivial pair of nodes, and there is no need to make an entire class for it.

+After this redesign, development went much more smoothly and I finished up a couple algorithms with test programs.
+All that's left is to write some documentation.

+# Takeaway

+This project wasn't exactly life-changing, but I learned again the importance of having a good initial design to build off of.
+This pretty much concludes my first test project on here, I don't plan on having my next projects be so trite.